Missing dark matter in dwarf galaxies?: Introduction

 We begin by describing the simulated (\S\ref{SecSimGx}) and observed (\S\ref{SecObsGx}) galaxy samples.
-We then analyze (\S\ref{SecFeff}) the baryon content and galaxy formation efficiency of APOSTLE galaxies and establish their correlations with halo mass/circular velocity.
-These relations are then compared with our observed galaxy sample, an exercise that yields a number of outliers for which there are no counterparts in the simulations.
-Particularly interesting are outliers inferred to have exceptionally high galaxy formation efficiency, or, alternatively, to rotate far too slowly for their baryonic mass because they are anomalously deficient in dark matter.
+We then analyse (\S\ref{SecFeff}) the baryon content and galaxy formation efficiency of APOSTLE galaxies and establish their correlations with halo mass/circular velocity.
+These relations are compared with our observed galaxy sample, an exercise that yields a number of outliers for which there are no counterparts in the simulations.
+Particularly interesting are outliers inferred to have exceptionally high galaxy formation efficiency, or, alternatively, to rotate far too slowly for their baryonic mass, presumably because they are anomalously deficient in dark matter.
 Neither possibility finds a natural explanation in current simulations of dwarf galaxy formation.
-We discuss the relation between these `missing dark matter' systems and those where `cores' have been inferred from their inner rotation curves in \S\ref{SecMissDM}.
+We examine in \S\ref{SecRotCHM} the possibility that this issue is related to the question of cores inferred in the inner rotation curves of some dwarf galaxies, and whether errors in the rotation curve modelling could be the source of the observed anomalies.
 We conclude in \S\ref{SecConc} with a brief summary and discussion of the implications of these puzzling systems for our understanding of dwarf galaxy formation in a $\Lambda$CDM universe.